AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 Before configuring your S3 data connection, ensure the following:

 * You have access to an active **[!DNL Amazon S3] bucket** containing audience files that conform to the **[Audience Sourcing Specification (v1.1)](../../assets/quick-start/RTCDP_Collaboration_Audience_Sourcing_Spec_v1.1.pdf)**.
 * You have created an **IAM role** in Amazon that grants Adobe permission to access your bucket using the **assumed role** method (not access/secret keys).
+See **[Configure AWS permissions for audience sourcing](./configure-aws-permissions-audience-sourcing.md)** for detailed instructions.
 The IAM role must include the following permissions:

   * `ListBucket`
   * `GetBucketLocation`